 - Fill a 24 ounce tumbler halfway with ice (or halve the recipe and use two, 16 ounce glasses).

 - Pour cold brew coffee over ice.

 - Add protein shake to the tumbler and mix. (*Note, if you're using protein powder instead of a bottled shake, I recommend using a milk frother or shaker bottle to combine the powder with a little milk or cream before adding it to your coffee.
 This will help to prevent clumping).

 - Add desired syrups, sauces, creamers, whip topping or spices (like cinnamon or nutmeg) and enjoy!

 - I suggest using protein powder in hot protein coffee (to help keep your drink warm)!
 Pour coffee into a mug, add a scoop of protein powder and use a milk frother to combine.
 Use add ins or toppings if desired!

 Did you make this recipe?!

 Wahoo!
-Thank you so much for trying it out – please be sure to leave a rating!
+Thank you so much for trying it out –would you leave a rating?!
 Simply click on the stars in the recipe card above.